MicrosoftDocs/memdocs/memdocs/intune/enrollment/connect-intune-android-enterprise.md

 7. On the Google sign-in page, confirm that the prefilled Entra account is the account you want to associate with all Android Enterprise management tasks for this tenant.

   > [!IMPORTANT]
   > - Your company's IT admins will use this Microsoft Entra account to manage the Google Admin account and associated subscriptions, as appropriate.
-The account must have a mailbox set up for the validation process required by Google.
+The Microsoft Entra account must have a mailbox set up for the the validation process required by Google.
-  > - We recommend using the Microsoft Entra account you're signed into to create the account.
+  > - We recommend using the Microsoft Entra account you're signed into to create the Google account.
 After you establish the connection, you can add more administrators, if needed, in the Google admin console.

 8. Follow the onscreen prompts to finish creating a Google Admin account.